fehlhabers/teashaped.dev/_posts/2023-07-06-story-of-a-story.md

 ![](/assets/images/story-of-story/Step7.png)
 ### Enable real endpoints
 Since it's important not to call the real endpoints other than for specific conditions to start with (same as canary), we wrap the new component with the toggling functionality.
 We can inject both mock and real URL:s as well as secrets.
 The component can remain unchanged.
 We see that we need a system wide solution for dynamic feature toggling, but do not need it for this feature.
 We implement a simple solution now and create a new item in Jira about the need of the new functionality.
-System tests are updated with one E2E test using the real endpoint (which meats the conditions to use the real endpoints) and another which is identified as _test_ and thus routed to mock server.
+System tests are updated with one E2E test using the real endpoint (which meets the conditions to use the real endpoints) and another which is identified as _test_ and thus routed to mock server.
 DONE!

 ![](/assets/images/story-of-story/Step8.png)
 ## Wrapping up